 If I even say the words ground turkey when it comes to dinner he turns his nose up and says no turkey for me thanks.

 Then the light bulb moment happened… What if Jack didn’t know that he’s eating ground turkey???
-Relax, it’s not like feeding meat to a vegetarian, he had eaten ground turkey before but he now thought that he hated it, “thought” is the key word in that sentence.
+Relax, it’s not like feeding meat to a vegetarian, he had eaten ground turkey before but he thought he hated it.
+Thought being the key word there.

-So when I decided to try my hand at a little cauliflower fried rice I thought I better cut my losses now and just let everyone think that they’re eating rice, it was a great success.
+So when I decided to try my hand at a little cauliflower fried rice I thought I better cut my losses now and just let everyone think that they’re eating rice and great success followed.